 The Truth About Entrepreneurial Resources

 Many agencies, whose reason for being is to support small businesses, often find themselves helpless.
-For example, if a loan is made to a sick business, that cash injection will most likely just prolong an inevitable death.
-In spite of its desire to do so, an outside agency cannot affect real change in an individual business for several reasons.
+For example, if a loan is made to a sick business, that cash injection most likely will just prolong an inevitable death.
+In spite of its desire to do so, government cannot affect real change in an individual business.
 Business failure can’t be overcome short of day-to-day corrective involvement in a venture.
-Like marriage counseling, by the time the couple arrives, it may be too late.
+As in marriage counseling, by the time the couple arrives, it may be too late.

-This is not an attack on our government agencies, the volumes of fine work they do, or their level of commitment.
-However, it is an expression of concern for their ability to effect change.
-The people who work within these agencies are primarily administrators, educators and past executives.
-Those are honorable people, but their experience, mindset and skills often do not relate to the entrepreneurial lifestyle and personality.
+This is not an attack on our government agencies as entrepreneurial resources, their work, or their level of commitment.
+The people who work within these agencies are primarily administrators, educators and past executives (SCORE).
+These are honorable people, but their experience, mindset and skills generally don’t relate to entrepreneurial lifestyles, personalities, and needs.
 Working as an executive manager in corporate America or an agency administrator and owning a business are not at all similar.
-What if the support positions were filled by ex-entrepreneurs?
-The parties would perhaps relate better, but it wouldn’t be the answer because small business is about living and working in the trenches, and only the owner does that on a day-to-day basis.
+If those support positions were filled by ex-entrepreneurs, the parties would perhaps relate better, but it still wouldn’t be the answer.
+Small business is about living and working in the trenches.
+Only the owner does that on a day-to-day basis.
 The differences between living through a business failure and talking about it are simply like night and day.
-If you’ve been there, you know it’s true.
-Business failure begins long before the business is ever launched.

 The next important player is the banker.
-In terms of financial assistance, the banker can be a great asset, but don’t forget, our focus is on troubled businesses.
-Due to priorities and abilities, not out of lack of care or concern, the banker cannot champion the cause.
-In times of trouble, the banker will attempt to ‘work out’ the problem, but be assured, collection, in one form or another will take precedence over entrepreneurial counseling.
+In terms of financial assistance, the banker may be an asset, but our focus is on troubled businesses.
+Due to priorities and constraints, not out of lack of care or concern, the banker cannot champion the cause.
+In times of trouble the banker attempts to ‘work out’ the problem financially.
+Collection, in one form or another, is the goal.
 Once again, you will not generally find a mindset fit between an entrepreneur and other personalities.

 So, this all sounds rather bleak, doesn’t it?
 We have government agencies, banks, educators, friends and family all around, but really no one to help.
 Do you recall the Coleridge’s “The Rime of the Ancient Mariner?
 “Water, water everywhere, nor a drop to drink.”
 The analogy works quite well in our story.
 Just as a thirsty sailor cannot survive on saltwater, the foundering entrepreneur may be surrounded by caring souls totally incapable of providing needed sustenance.
 There is logical help.